kjs452/KennysOpenDSKY/README.md

 Kenny's Open DSKY Software

 ## Description
-This project contains C/C++ source code for the arduino nano which will control the Open DSKY hardware kit.
+This project contains C/C++ source code for the Arduino nano which will control the Open DSKY kickstarter kit.

 This project also contains source code for Linux/Windows/Macos which runs as ```ncurses``` text-based simulator of the arduino software.
 This will be referred to as the **curses simulator**.

-The **curses simulator** allows for testing and deugging the complete software without having to upload to the arduino nano.
+The **curses simulator** allows for testing and deugging the complete software without having to upload to the Arduino nano.

 ![alt text](images/v16n36.jpg "")